CiscoDevNet/terraform-provider-aci/docs/list-resources/access_port_selector.md

 ## Example Usage ##

 The configuration snippet below shows an example for Access Port Selector with only required attributes.
+This snippet retrieves a list of all Access Port Selector objects.

 ```hcl
 list "aci_access_port_selector" "example" {